 Apart from the fact that I’ve known and adored Stephanie V.W.
-Lucianovic for years through her pithy writing on Grub Report and Television Without Pity (yes, Top Chef fans, you can all thank her for coining the word “cheftestant”), I had to get a copy of her new book, Suffering Succotash: A Picky Eater’s Quest to Understand Why We Hate the Foods We Hate.
+Lucianovic for years through her pithy writing on Grub Report and Television Without Pity (yes, Top Chef fans, you can all thank her for coining the word “cheftestant”), I had to get a copy of her book, Suffering Succotash: A Picky Eater’s Quest to Understand Why We Hate the Foods We Hate.

-Not to throw my husband under the bus yet again, but after more than a decade of trying to figure out why Dan out-and-out rejects most foods I consider staples—from lobster rolls to hot dogs to omelets to Thai food to guacamole to soup and any other hot liquid (no coffee, no tea, not even hot chocolate, really!).
+Not to throw my husband under the bus yet again, but I have spent more than a decade trying to figure out why Dan out-and-out rejects most foods I consider staples—from lobster rolls to hot dogs to omelets to Thai food to guacamole to soup and any other hot liquid (no coffee, no tea, not even hot chocolate, really!).

 As a picky eater turned foodie, Stephanie draws on a lifetime of food trauma (terrorized by pudding skin, freaked out by the smell of spinach) to try and figure out why we become picky eaters, and how we can overturn our food phobias and stifle our gag reflexes to embrace the world’s full spectrum of tastes.

 In one of Suffering Succotash‘s chapters, Stephanie relates a highly traumatic story of being forced to down an entire plate of cold, maple syrup-y acorn squash, and reading that tale sent tremors through my stomach.

 - 1 pound butternut squash, cut into 1 1/2-inch cubes

 - 1 tablespoon olive oil